PoliticalGraveyard.com

 Index to Politicians

-Gritter to Grosjean
+Gritter to Grospiron

-GRITTNER (Soundex G635) — See also BITTNER, BRITTNEY, GAERTNER, GARTNER, GORTNER, GRITTER, GRITZMACHER, INTEGRITY, ITTNER, MITTNACHT, MITTNESS, PITTNEY, QUITTNER.
+GRITTNER (Soundex G635) — See also BITTNER, BRITTNEY, GAERTNER, GARTNER, GORTNER, GRINTER, GRITTER, GRITZMACHER, INTEGRITY, ITTNER, MITTNACHT, MITTNESS, PITTNEY, QUITTNER.

-Grittner, Karl F. (b.
-1922) — of St. Paul, Ramsey County, Minn.
+Grittner, Karl Frederick (b.
+1922) — also known as Karl F. Grittner — of St. Paul, Ramsey County, Minn.
 Born in West St. Paul, Dakota County, Minn., November 22, 1922.
-School teacher; member of Minnesota state house of representatives; member of Minnesota state senate 39th District, 1959.
+Democrat.
+School teacher; member of Minnesota state house of representatives District 39, 1953-58; member of Minnesota state senate, 1959-70 (39th District 1959-62, 46th District 1963-66, 43rd District 1967-70).
 Member, American Federation of Teachers.
-Still living as of 1959.
+Presumed deceased.
+Burial location unknown.

 Gritzmacher, Franklin E. — of Wausau, Marathon County, Wis.
 Republican.
 Alternate delegate to Republican National Convention from Wisconsin, 1940.
 Presumed deceased.
 Burial location unknown.

 Grizzaffi, E. J. — of Morgan City, St. Mary Parish, La.
 Democrat.
 Member of Louisiana state house of representatives, 1950.
-Still living as of 1950.
+Presumed deceased.
+Burial location unknown.

-GRIZZARD (Soundex G626) — See also BLIZZARD, BUZZARD, CANNIZZARO, EZZARD, GRIZZAFFI, GRIZZLE, GRIZZY, GUZZARDI, HAZZARD, IZZARD, OZZARD, RIZZACAA.
+GRIZZARD (Soundex G626) — See also BLIZZARD, BUZZARD, CANNIZZARO, EZZARD, GRIZZAFFI, GRIZZLE, GRIZZY, GUZZARDI, HAZZARD, HUZZARD, IZZARD, OZZARD, RIZZACAA.

 GRIZZLE: See also Fred E. Counts